 Make sure your camera is charged for your drive up Inspiration Point Vista.
 The views here will astound you and you’ll be glad you drove up here!
 See Emerald Bay, Fannette Island, Vikingsholm Castle and more from this point, but be sure to arrive early in the morning or in the later afternoon to avoid the crowds!
 This can be one of the best things to do in Lake Tahoe with kids.

-Located on the Northeast shore of Lake Tahoe within Nevada, Sand Harbor State Park offers tons of great activities like boating, swimming, fishing, and even horse-drawn sleigh rides in the winter!
+Located on the Northeast shore of Lake Tahoe within Nevada, Sand Harbor State Park offers tons of great activities like boating, swimming, fishing, and even horse-drawn sleigh rides in the winter.
 The surrounding lake and mountains you can see from this park will draw you in and encourage you to keep on exploring the area by land or by boat!

-Get your sea legs ready and explore Lake Tahoe from a boat with a boat cruise!
+Get your sea legs ready and explore Lake Tahoe with a boat cruise!
 With sunshine, fresh air, and most importantly, stunning views of the area, your cruise will delight you.
 Cruise options range from an authentic Mississippi Paddlewheeler, to luxury yachts, to private excursions.
 Getting to sail on the lake with dinner, drinks, and a gorgeous view will make your day.

 When it comes to scenery, the Eagle Falls trail offers up cascading waterfalls, large granite peaks, and lots of evergreens.
 After about a ¼ mile, you’ll head up a path of lovely stone stairs cut right into the rock wall itself.
 After about another ¼ mile, you’ll come upon the falls themselves.
 You can turn around here, or continue on to Eagle Lake.